The Best Restaurants In Williamsburg guide image

 The Best Restaurants In Williamsburg

-Where to get great pasta, birria, Persian food, and more off the L train.
+Where to get great pasta, birria, pupusas, and more off the L train.

-Williamsburg is a five-minute subway ride from Manhattan, a ten-minute drive from Queens, and about a forty-minute walk from Downtown Brooklyn assuming no one asks for a minute of your time to talk about changing energy providers.
+Williamsburg is a five-minute subway ride from Manhattan, a ten-minute drive from Queens, and about a forty-minute walk from Downtown Brooklyn—assuming no one asks for a minute of your time to talk about changing energy providers.
 So there’s a good chance you’ve hung out in this neighborhood and felt overwhelmed by its incredible concentration of great restaurants.
 This list should help with that.
-Whether you’re in the mood for birria tacos, pupusas, exceptional Thai food, or profiteroles, you’ll find the best options below.
+Whether you’re in the mood for birria tacos, exceptional Thai food, or profiteroles, you’ll find the best options below.

 THE SPOTS